Housing may never be truly disrupted, but these technologies offer solutions to help manage its continuing evolution

 What is it?
 A digital prototyping technology that enhances three-dimensional computer models of a home beyond a simple visual representation.

 What does it change?
 The operational processes, output, and accuracy of construction drawings, specifications, options, and cost estimates; new-home marketing.

 What’s driving it?
 Construction cost inefficiencies and shrinking profit margins; consumer demand and expectations for more sophisticated and personalized marketing.

 Impact on home builders: More accurate materials and labor cost estimates; faster plan changes; reduced production waste and contingency allowances; improved marketing; fewer model homes.

 Building information modeling, or BIM, is neither a new technology nor unknown to home builders, it just has a messaging problem.
 Initially and often touted as an all-or-nothing panacea for a litany of inefficient operational processes, with unrealistic claims of productivity gains and heady cost savings, BIM was too expensive, too complicated, too big, too everything to gain much traction in the smaller-scale realm of residential construction, where digitization is relatively rare and IT spending averages less than 1 percent of revenue.

 But in reality, BIM offers the perfect pool for home builders to dip their toes in next-gen technology, with multiple points of entry at the shallow end.
-“We encourage builders to start with a small win,” says Tim Beckman, director of customer-facing software at Simpson Strong-Tie Technology (formerly CG Visions), in Lafayette, Ind., which has brought BIM to about 50 home builders.
+“We encourage builders to start with a small win,” says Tim Beckman, director of customer-facing software at Simpson Strong-Tie in Pleasanton, Calif., which has brought BIM to about 50 home builders under the CG Visions brand name.
 “You don’t have to solve every riddle now.”

 If your pinch point is a backlog in the drafting department, as it was for Pennsylvania builder S&A Homes, BIM transforms a paper-based, 2D process into a digital protocol that streamlines plan changes with greater accuracy.